Reboxetine Combination in Treatment-resistant Depression

 Pharmacopsychiatry.
 2007 Jan;40(1):14-9.

-INTRODUCTION: Treatment-resistant depression is a relatively common clinical occurrence: between 60-70% of depressive patients fail to achieve total remission to the initial treatment with selective serotonin reuptake inhibitors (SSRI).
+ABSTRACTINTRODUCTION: Treatment-resistant depression is a relatively common clinical occurrence: between 60-70% of depressive patients fail to achieve total remission to the initial treatment with selective serotonin reuptake inhibitors (SSRI).
 METHODS: In this prospective 12-week open-label study, we evaluated the effectiveness of the addition of reboxetine to 141 outpatients diagnosed with major depressive disorder, according to DSM-IV-TR criteria, who were partial responders or non-responders over a period of 6 weeks, to previous treatment in monotherapy with SSRI.
 Evaluation of antidepressant efficacy was carried out through the application of the Hamilton Depression Rating Scale (HDRS) and the Clinical Global Impressions-Global Improvement Scale (CGI-I).
 Data were analyzed on an intent-to-treat basis, using the last-observation-carried-forward method.
-RESULTS: Mean score on the HDRS at baseline was 26.24+/-7.21, falling to 13.96+/-8.00 in week 12 (mean decrease of 46.79%; p<0.0001) The percentages of responders (HDRS total score >/=50%) and patients considered as benefiting from complete remission (HDRS score
+RESULTS: Mean score on the HDRS at baseline was 26.24+/-7.21, falling to 13.96+/-8.00 in week 12 (mean decrease of 46.79%; p<0.0001) The percentages of responders (HDRS total score >/=50%) and patients considered as benefiting from complete remission (HDRS score =10) at 12 weeks were 50.4% and 34.5%, respectively.
+By the end of the treatment, a mean decrease in CGI-I score of 1.88 points was obtained (41.14% of reduction; p<0.0001), and 77% of the patients were evaluated as improved (CGI-I score <4).
+Nervousness was the adverse effect most frequently reported (5.21%), followed by dryness of mouth (4.38%), and insomnia (3.56%).
+CONCLUSION: The results of this study suggest that the combination strategy with reboxetine appears to be a potentially useful tool in cases of SSRI-resistant depression.
+PMID: 17327955 [PubMed - in process]Efficacy

 Selectivity